 Apple started its Instagram account in 2017 with the #shotoniphone campaign.
 In this campaign (still ongoing), the company has been posting quality photos and videos taken on iPhones.
 It’s a great way to promote those crucial selling points of its products.

 Additionally, Apple encourages Instagram users to share their iPhone-made photography under the same hashtag.

-Public relations (PR) campaigns are used to positively influence the way a brand is perceived by managing communications with the media and the general public.
+Public relations (PR) campaigns are used to positively influence the way a brand is perceived through managing communications with the media and the general public.

 Whether PR can be deemed as part of marketing is debatable.
 But what is certain is that PR campaigns, just like marketing campaigns, can affect the demand for a product and, hence, significantly impact sales.

-Instead, a PR campaign will generate demand by sending out press releases about how a product is valuable to its target users (e.g., product introduces a new kind of technology while still being affordable).
+Instead, a PR campaign will generate demand by sending out press releases highlighting how a product or the company itself is noteworthy.

 PR campaigns are especially effective for:

 - Promoting an idea important to the brand.

 - Increasing brand credibility and status.